paradimdata/project_chameleon/docs/source/data/ppmsmpms.rst

 Physical/Magnetic Property Management System
 =============================================

-This module contains the function for Physical/Magnetic Property Management System (PPMS/MPMS) data.
-The function in this module takes a PPMS/MPMS .dat file, detects the measurement type for the file, and extracts the relevant metadata and columns of data from the .dat file.
-The measurement types were created based on the measurement types of the given PPMS/MPMS machine.
+This module contains a function for handling Physical/Magnetic Property Management System (PPMS/MPMS) data.
+The function takes a PPMS/MPMS `.dat` file, detects its measurement type, and extracts relevant metadata and data columns.
+The measurement types are based on the specific configurations of the PPMS/MPMS machine used.

 PPMS/MPMS Parser
 ----------------
-``ppmsmpmsparser`` takes a PPMS/MPMS .dat file as an input, extracts the data from the file, and writes it into a .csv file.
-Here is an example of how the function ``ppmpsmpmsparser`` can be used:
+``ppmsmpmsparser`` takes a PPMS/MPMS `.dat` file as input, extracts the data, and writes it to a `.csv` file.
+Here is an example of how the function ``ppmsmpmsparser`` can be used:

 .. code-block:: python

-   from project_chameleon.ppmsmpms import ppmpsmpmsparser ppmpsmpmsparser('measurement.dat','data.csv')
+   from project_chameleon.ppmsmpms import ppmsmpmsparser ppmsmpmsparser('measurement.dat', 'data.csv')

-In this example, the file 'measurement.dat' is the file that holds the PPMS/MPMS data. 'data.csv' is the CSV file that the data will be added to.
-The CSV should be empty before data is written.
-If no file exists with the name 'data.csv', one will be created witht that name.
-No meta data is extracted or displayed as part of this function.
+In this example, `'measurement.dat'` is the input file containing the PPMS/MPMS data. `'data.csv'` is the CSV file where the extracted data will be saved.
+The CSV file should be empty before writing.
+If a file named `'data.csv'` does not already exist, one will be created.
+No metadata is extracted or displayed by this function.

-Below is more information on the main function.
+Below is more information on the main function:

 .. automodule:: ppmsmpms